George Verwer

-George Verwer (July 3, 1938 – April 14, 2023) was an American missions leader and Christian evangelist who founded Operation Mobilisation (OM), an evangelical Christian missionary sending organization, was author of many books on missions and other Christian subjects, and was an advocate of radical discipleship "as the only legitimate option for people who believe in Jesus".
-Over a million copies of the books he authored have been distributed worldwide.
+George Verwer (July 3, 1938 – April 14, 2023) was a Christian evangelist who led Operation Mobilisation (OM).
+After a conversion experience at the age of 16, he began distributing the Gospel of John in Mexico with two friends in 1957.
+Operation Mobilisation was officially launched in 1962.

+In 1970, under Verwer's leadership, OM purchased its first ship, the MV Logos, which was converted into a floating bookshop and ministry center; its ship ministry later included the MV Doulos, Logos II, and MV Logos Hope.
+Verwer handed over OM's international leadership to Peter Maiden in 2003 and remained an associate international director for another 15 years.

+Verwer described an approach he called "messiology": the belief that history and ministry are messy and that God works through fallible people and complex situations.

 Early life and education

-George Verwer was born on July 3, 1938 in New Jersey, to George Verwer, Sr. and Eleanor Caddell Verwer, Dutch immigrants.
+George Verwer was born on July 3, 1938, in New Jersey to George Verwer, Sr. and Eleanor Caddell Verwer who were Dutch immigrants.
 He was raised in Wyckoff, New Jersey, where his father worked as an electrician.
 Verwer's family attended a Reformed Church of America congregation.
-His father rarely attended church, and the younger Verwer, himself, is said to have attended in order to socialize.
+His father rarely attended church, and Verwer is said to have attended in order to socialize.

 As a youth, Verwer had a reputation for mischief, notably setting a fire in a Bergen County forest, and getting caught by the police breaking into a neighbor's home.